igilham/kf-backend-test-kata/README.md

 Next, I started on the filters starting with the date.
 I wrote a simple check and threw in a couple of basic tests for the boolean result first.
 Then I replaced these with more representative tests to filter real arrays and renamed the filter function to be clearer.

 The device ID filter was slightly more complex due to the need to capture the site info object.
 I used the arrow syntax to curry the function to create the filter and added a suitable test using some of the existing test data.

+Mapping device names onto outages last reveals a design problem.
+The compiler doesn't know that the device can be found.
+To resolve this we can use `as` to tell it to trust us.